livingdocsIO/documentation/content/enterprise/guides/workflows/multi-language/index.md

 ### Languages

 On the server, we first need to provide which languages we want to support in our project.
-This is defined per [channel]({{< ref "/enterprise/reference-docs/project-config/project-config.md" >}}).
-In the configuration file for your channel add code as follows.
+This is defined per [project]({{< ref "/enterprise/reference-docs/project-config/project-config.md" >}}).
+Add these top-level properties to your project config:

 ```js
 // defines the languages that a user can select for a document